 There are no medications currently available that can provide a cure.
 Treatment is aimed at providing support while the body fights off and eliminates the virus.
 Supportive care may include:

-(such as Tylenol) may be recommended to treat pain and fever.
-Aspirin or non steroidal anti-inflammatory medications (such as Ibuprofen) are generally not recommended.
+- Pain and fever relief—Acetaminophen may be advised to treat pain and fever.
+Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not advised.
 Talk to your doctor about any medications you are taking.